marwern/PLCreX/docs/source/fbd_optimizer.rst

 .. fbd_optimizer:

-The FBD-Optimizer represents a feature for identifying and optimizing potentially optimizable submodels of real-world dataflow models, where the behavior of the instantiated function blocks is unknown and can be treated as a black box.
+The FBD-Optimizer represents a feature for optimizing FBDs, where the behavior of instantiated function blocks can be unknown.
 The optimization approach is shown in figure below and involves configuration with respect to Halstead’s metrics N (number of edges) ``--edge-opt``, N1 (number of operators) ``--op-opt``, and N2 (variable accesses) ``--var-opt``.
+Furthermore, this feature translates FBDs into synchronous SCCharts for reuse in model-based design of reactive systems and formal verification [1]_.

 .. figure:: ../fig/fbd_optimizer_designflow_HL.png
     :align: center